Japan preparing for unexpected after Kim's death

 Japan, like others in the region, will be watching to see what stance Pyongyang adopts towards the outside world following Kim Jong-il's death and whether his youngest son, Kim Jong-un -- seen as the leader-in-waiting -- can consolidate his power.

-"At present, when they are trying to firm up their internal regime, they are more likely to prioritise firming domestic stability, rather than trying to boost tension with the outside," said Tadashi Kimiya, a Tokyo University professor who specialises in Korean affairs.
+"At present, when they are trying to firm up their internal regime, they are more likely to prioritize firming domestic stability, rather than trying to boost tension with the outside," said Tadashi Kimiya, a Tokyo University professor who specializes in Korean affairs.

 "If the government cannot exercise control there will be confusion and instability," he added.